Alice A. Jackson

-Alice Jackson’s passion for writing began while she was still in elementary school.
-Encouraged by three aunts who played a pivotal role during her formative years, Alice bounced around nearly a dozen elementary schools and three high school before working as a long distance telephone operator to pay her way through the University of Tulsa, where she majored in journalism and history.
+Alice A. Jackson’s passion for writing began while she was still in elementary school.
+Encouraged by three aunts who played a pivotal role during her formative years, Alice bounced around nearly a dozen elementary schools and three high school before working as a long distance telephone operator to pay her way through the University of Tulsa.

-In 2007, Alice moved back to Indiana with her beloved, multiply disabled adopted son, Robert, to be closer to family members.
-After Robert’s death in 2011, she embarked on a series of world travels, visiting more than 124 countries, including Tibet, Myanmar (Burma), and a number of nations in Africa and the Middle East.
-Her adventures include being chased by Komodo Dragons on their remote island habitat in Indonesia, and sharing tea with a family in their round-roofed, traditional mud hut, high in the Himalayans in Tibet.
+After the death of her beloved, multiply disabled adopted son, Robert, she embarked on a series of world travels, visiting more than 124 countries, including Tibet, Myanmar (Burma), and a number of nations in Africa and the Middle East.

 Visit Alice online at aliceajackson.com